conduktor/conduktor-docs/docs/platform/navigation/settings/alerts.md

 <img src={AlertCreationButton} alt="Alert creation button" style={{ width: 800, display: 'block', margin: 'auto', marginBottom: '20px' }} />

+Each alert has to have:
+- unique name
-Alerts need a unique name, a metric to measure, an operator & value for their threshold and an owner.
+- a metric to measure
+- an operator and value for the threshold
+- an owner
 Alerts can be owned by an individual user, an application instance or a group.
 The ownership will determine who can edit the alert.

 Alerts are periodically checked for **every minute**.